Unique Magnetic P.O.P. Displays

 Of course, providing customers with the ability to sample or test products is an excellent way to increase sales.
 Some products can be challenging to present to customers in a visually appealing manner, while keeping the product accessible.
 This prominent personal product retailer incorporates magnets embedded in their samplers.
 The result is a clean, simple display that lets customers touch and smell their product.
 As an added bonus, testers are easily returned to their original locations keeping the display looking as beautiful as it smells.

 In all these examples, there are two repeating themes.
 First, simplicity.
 Magnets are inherently simple to use, so both customers and staff understand how to work the display.
 No instructions, manuals or training are needed.
-Second, visual appeal.
-Magnets allow designers to match store décor and corporate branding.
-If you can’t see the magnet, well that just might be the point.
-Because the magnet can be hidden, the display isn’t the focus and can almost disappear.
-The emphasis stays on the product.

 Once you start looking, unique magnetic P.O.P. displays and merchandising pop up in surprisingly creative places.
 Where have you seen one lately?